Fmsticks2/OPTRIXTRADESADMINBOT/telegram_bot/utils/README_follow_up.md

 ## Features

-- Automatically schedules a series of 10 follow-up messages over a period of days
+- Automatically schedules a series of 24 follow-up messages over a period of days
-- First follow-up is sent 4 hours after initial interaction
+- Follow-ups are sent at random intervals between 7.5-8 hours
-- Subsequent follow-ups are sent approximately daily
+- Each message is automatically sent if user hasn't completed verification
 - Each follow-up has a unique message and call-to-action
 - Messages use different psychological triggers (scarcity, social proof, FOMO, etc.)
 - Follow-ups are automatically cancelled when a user completes verification